 Materials

 We selected snapshots of 40 websites’ main pages as the testing material.
-To make the webpages more representative of good and bad aesthetics, we sampled pages from（*）and a site where users can vote for ugly web designs www.websitesfromhell.com, and only selected the odd number pages in the collections.
+To make the webpages more representative of good and bad aesthetics, we sampled pages from（*）and a site where users can vote for ugly web designs - www.websitesfromhell.com, and only selected the odd number pages in the collections.

 Pages that contained non-Latin characters or well known logos and faces were removed, to avoided interference from non-aesthetics based social opinions.
 Finally, we narrowed our selection to 20 webpages from each site.
 All pages were snapshotted in landscape form with 1280*800 pixels resolution to match the window of the eye tracker.
 The snapshot includes the frame of the web browser.
 Figure xx is all the pages used as the stimuli.